Amsterdam News

 Last year several beer bike traffic incidents led the city’s government to look into the possibility of banning the vehicles.

 Eventually the city decided against a ban, opting for a set of stricter regulations instead.
-At the time the city said it would, among other things, prohibit the bikes from being used in certain streets of district.
+At the time the city said it would, among other things, prohibit the bikes from being used in certain streets or district.

 The bikes were already banned from operation within the Red Light District, due to the fact that no alcohol may be consumed on public property through the area.